Public distribution · v2 · 2026-04 · Hybrid drug discovery · Protease-focused

 | AutoDock Vina | ~0.65 | days per 1K molecules |

-MolDyn HIV-1 PR AUROC is within the published range of enterprise docking (Glide SP band 0.70–0.82) while delivering library-scale screening several orders of magnitude faster.
+CellsWave HIV-1 PR AUROC sits at the upper end of the published range for enterprise docking (Glide SP band 0.70–0.82) while delivering library-scale screening several orders of magnitude faster.
 Industry AUROC ranges are taken from the standard literature for DUD-E targets.

-MolDyn v1.0 is validated by direct DUD-E benchmark on 10 targets plus a SARS-CoV-2 Mpro (PDB 6LU7) case study.
+CellsWave v1.0 is validated by direct DUD-E benchmark on 10 targets, a 6-drug real-drug recovery panel on co-crystal structures, and a SARS-CoV-2 Mpro (PDB 6LU7) case study.
 The validated sub-envelope comprises:

 Known non-supported sub-envelope: coagulation-cascade serine proteases (factor Xa, factor VIIa, urokinase) — EF@1% < 2 on DUD-E decoys.
 This failure mode is shared with several published ligand-based methods on these specific targets and is reported transparently.